timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

 <procedure>

 ### Configuring the primary database
-1. On the primary database, as a user with superuser priveleges, such as the `postgres` user, set the password encryption level to `scram-sha-256`:
+1. On the primary database, as a user with superuser privileges, such as the `postgres` user, set the password encryption level to `scram-sha-256`:
     ```sql
     SET password_encryption = 'scram-sha-256';